 Experience Canada’s best west coast secret!

 Tucked away in the most western point of north B.C. lies Queen Charlotte Island, one of 150 islands in the Haida Gwaii region.
 Known as the “Galapagos of the North”, featuring distinct animals and vegetation, this is a spectacular remote space, with over 40 unique species of plants and animals, and world-class fishing.
-This is a 5-star, top-shelf fishing adventure, with everything included!
+Sandspit Adventures provides a 5-star, top-shelf fishing adventure, with everything included!
 Just bring a bag and a good attitude!
-Stay at Sandspit, a totally remodeled lodge with 4.5-star accommodations and 5 star service.
+Stay at Sandspit Adventures, which offers a totally remodeled lodge with 4.5-star accommodations and 5 star service.

 There’s an allure to Sandspit: isolation, ancient temperate rainforests, rugged shorelines, secluded inlets, quaint villages, the Galapagos of the North and all that the Pacific Northwest has to offer in inspiring you with awe, with mile after mile of vast, sandy unpopulated beaches; It’s a special place with off-the-charts fishing that draw tourists in from all over the world.
 This is a trip of a lifetime, with some of the largest ocean fish you might ever catch, utilizing mooching rods and reels on downriggers while trolling for salmon, halibut, and ling cod all in one day!